 This recipe is very flexible since you can serve it cold, room temperature or as a warm quinoa salad.

-- Make it vegan: Leave out the feta.
+- Make it vegan: Leave out the feta for a delicious vegan meal.

 - Swap out the grains: Use couscous instead of quinoa.